-In a secondary analysis, we will assess the effect of gender and spatial learning skill on our participants' performance on the VMT, as both measures have shown to have an impact in maze and spatial learning (Coutrot et al., 2018; Mueller et al., 2008; Piber et al., 2018; Woolley et al., 2010).
+In a secondary exploratory analysis, we will evaluate the impact of cybersickness symptoms and sense of presence in performance in both VMT versions.
+Furthermore, we will assess the effect of gender and spatial learning skill on our participants' performance on the VMT, as both measures have shown to have an impact in maze and spatial learning (Coutrot et al., 2018; Mueller et al., 2008; Piber et al., 2018; Woolley et al., 2010).